 Bill was preceded in death by his father, John DesCamps; sister, Sharon Garcia; five infant siblings; two uncles; and four aunts.

-To send flowers to the family or plant a tree in memory of William "Bill" Allan DesCamps, please visit our floral store.
+To send flowers to William "Bill" Allan DesCamps' family, please visit our floral store.